Divorce Lawyers &

 Some of these Orders may be requested on a temporary basis while the divorce is pending and before a final Judgment is either agreed upon by the parties during settlement negotiations or ordered by the court at trial.
 Depending on the circumstances of the case it may be important to request temporary orders right away and this should be discussed with your attorney as soon as the case is filed.

 There are many facets to a divorce case and it can be an emotional time for the parties involved.
-It is very important that you retain an experienced divorce attorney in Grand Rapids who understands the issues, the law, and who can aggressively and effectively advocate on your behalf to protect your rights and the rights of your family.
+It is very important that you retain an experienced divorce lawyer Grand Rapids who understands the issues, the law, and who can aggressively and effectively advocate on your behalf to protect your rights and the rights of your family.

 Gordon & Hess, PLC are divorce attorneys in Grand Rapids, Michigan who will fight hard for you to get the best possible outcome for you, your children and family in Court.